 Yes, sure.
 I’ve recently attended the IMD Advanced Management Program in Switzerland, where I learned how to innovate as a process, not by accident, and how to develop new and disruptive business strategies that are sound and complete.

-So, I am working with my team on developing some new online products side by side with our Agency business.
+So, I am working with my team to develop new online products alongside our Agency business.

 Thank you, Marius, for your time.
-I encourage all our readers to connect with Marius and learn from him as much as possible.
+I encourage all our readers to connect with Marius and learn as much as possible from him.
 He’s a brilliant, dedicated entrepreneur.

 Download his 5-steps framework to validate your business idea.